 Ground Source Heat Pump: Green Energy Made Affordable

 Ground source heat pumps are an effective as well as environmentally friendly investment that can help you save up to 50% on heating bills when compared to conventional heating systems.
+Initial investments are high, but the ground source heat pump prices vary depending on the project.
 There are several different types of ground source heat pumps.
 Some of the many advantages of ground source heat pumps (GSHP) include:

 - Save £790 to £1425/year on your heating bill price when replacing an electric system